Speedwagen/Arx-LIbertatis-1.1.2-Remix/README.md

 		cmake .. -G "Visual Studio 16 2019" -A x64 -DUNITY_BUILD=1

 #### Visual Studio will present an error - unresolved external symbol _vsnwprintf
-TO fix this make sure to add the following to your additional dependencies
+To fix this make sure to add the following to your additional dependencies

 		legacy_stdio_definitions.lib